If you move forward with home equity be very smart and be very careful.

 Rent out part of your house or do a home share.
 If the layout works, you could take in a roommate or a boarder.
 You could move into a smaller part of the house and let the renter have the larger space.
 You could also rent to someone who has retired and doesn't want to live in an apartment.
 Technology can expand your reach or check into sites geared to seniors.

 Stay in the house and take out a reverse mortgage.
 A reverse mortgage lets you tap the equity of your home, either as a lump sum or a line of credit, while still owning your home.
 You must be over age 62, and you still have to pay taxes and maintain the house, including paying for homeowner's insurance.
 When you sell the house, you or your heirs pay off the loan and any remaining equity is yours to keep or goes to your heirs.
 There are closing costs, which are not cheap.
 However, this is a way to stay in your own home.
+Click here for a comprehensive guide to reverse mortgages - what they are, who they're best suited for, and their pros and cons.

 An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances and your retirement options.